rotki/rotki/docs/api.rst

       }

    :resjson list result: A list of assets that match the query with their respective asset details.
-   :resjson string type: The type of asset.
+   :resjson string asset_type: The type of asset.
 Valid values are ethereum token, own chain, omni token and more.
 For all valid values check `here <https://github.com/rotki/rotki/blob/8387c96eb77f9904b44a1ddd0eb2acbf3f8d03f6/rotkehlchen/assets/types.py#L10>`_.
    :resjson integer started: An optional unix timestamp denoting when we know the asset started to have a price.
    :resjson string name: The long name of the asset.
 Does not need to be the same as the unique identifier.
    :resjson string forked: An optional attribute representing another asset out of which this asset forked from.
 For example ``ETC`` would have ``ETH`` here.